The X-Files (film): Filming

-The X-Files was filmed in the hiatus between the show's fourth and fifth seasons and re-shoots were conducted during the filming of the show's fifth season.
-Due to the demands of the film shoot on the actors' schedules, some episodes of the fifth season did not revolve around both Mulder and Scully but just one of the two lead stars.
+The X-Files was filmed in the hiatus between the show's fourth and fifth seasons, and re-shoots were conducted during the filming of the show's fifth season.
+Due to the demands of the film shoot on the actors' schedules, some episodes of the fifth season did not feature both Mulder and Scully, but only one of the two lead stars.

 Music

 Two soundtracks, The X-Files: Original Motion Picture Score and The X-Files: The Album were both released to home markets in 1998.
 The X-Files: The Album included a take on the original theme song by the American duo The Dust Brothers, and included a hidden track on which Chris Carter details a summary of The X-Files mythology.
 Mark Snow, who had worked on the television series as a composer, was hired to score the film.
 Chris Carter wanted a "very minimal approach" to the music.
 He did not want much "melody" and wanted to replace it with plain "ambient atmosphere" and "sound design".
 Snow mixed electronic music with an 85-member orchestra to give the film a "great sense of scope and grandeur."

 When creating the music for the film, Snow had a couple of months to write and produce the music, composing the television series simultaneously.
 The film marked the first time in the history of the franchise that music was composed and recorded with the help of an orchestra, although, according to Snow, there was no significant change in the recording and writing process during the production of the film.
 The most substantial difference was that Snow used MIDI files to save his musical scores and pieces, which would afterward be sent to a copyist who would take it through one of their programs and eventually give it to the orchestrators.